wildug/wildug.github.io/_posts/2023-10-01-cycling_barcelona.md

   sidebar: left
 ---

 After two weeks exploring Barcelona, most of the time on a bike, I want to share my experience gathered in this busy and cosmopolitan city.
 First my incomplete knowledge around obtaining a bike is presented.
-The second point of this post is to show examples from the cycling infrastructure, mostly built in the last decade.
+The second point of this post is to show examples of the cycling infrastructure, mostly built in the last decade.

 ### How to get a bike?